rekha-balan/azure-docs-test2-pr.nl-NL/articles/api-management/api-management-access-restriction-policies.md

  This policy can be used in the following policy [sections](http://azure.microsoft.com/documentation/articles/api-management-howto-policies/#sections) and [scopes](http://azure.microsoft.com/documentation/articles/api-management-howto-policies/#scopes).

 -   **Policy sections:** inbound
 -   **Policy scopes:** global, product, API, operation

 ##  <a name="ValidateJWT"></a> Validate JWT
  The `validate-jwt` policy enforces existence and validity of a JWT extracted from either a specified HTTP Header or a specified query parameter.

 > [!IMPORTANT]
->  The `validate-jwt` policy requires that the `exp` registered claim is inlcuded in the JWT token, unless `require-expiration-time` attribute is specified and set to `false`.
+>  The `validate-jwt` policy requires that the `exp` registered claim is included in the JWT token, unless `require-expiration-time` attribute is specified and set to `false`.
 > The `validate-jwt` policy supports HS256 and RS256 signing algorithms.
 For HS256 the key must be provided inline within the policy in the base64 encoded form.
 For RS256 the key has to be provide via an Open ID configuration endpoint.

 ### <a name="policy-statement"></a>Policy statement